Links

 context-menu

-❌ Do not style with an underline.
-(Only the hover state uses underline.)
+• Do not style with an underline (only the hover state uses an underline).

 Best Practices

 Inline links are usually placed within a paragraph.
-Consider using less links within a single sentence to reduce cognitive load.
+Consider using fewer links within a single sentence to reduce cognitive load.

 Do